FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Debatably no.

-There's nothing inherently non-SOLID in components being passed the root IoC container.
+There's nothing inherently non-SOLID in members being passed the root IoC container.
-Such a thing happens behind the scenes in normal IoC frameworks; BabyIoC components just don't have the layer of indirection given by declaring only required parameters.
+Such a thing happens behind the scenes in normal IoC frameworks; BabyIoC members just don't have the layer of indirection given by declaring only required parameters.
-Just as BabyIoC components can access anything they want, so too can traditional classes by taking in an obscene number of dependencies.
+Just as BabyIoC members can access anything they want, so too can traditional classes by taking in an obscene number of dependencies.